MasonProtter/SumTypes.jl/README.md

  Memory estimate: 0 bytes, allocs estimate: 0.
 ```

-We can see that Unityper.jl is able to beat SumTypes.jl in this benchmark, but it's fairly close.

-In exchange for this modest performance loss, SumTypes.jl has some advantages relative to Unityper.jl too, such as
+Unityper.jl and SumTypes.jl are about equal in this benchmark.
+SumTypes.jl has some advantages relative to Unityper.jl too, such as:
 - SumTypes.jl allows [parametric types](https://docs.julialang.org/en/v1/manual/types/#Parametric-Types) for much greater container flexibility (Unityper does some memory layout optimizations that won't work with parametric types).
 - SumTypes.jl does not require default values for every field of the struct
 - SumTypes.jl's `@cases` macro is more powerful and flexible than Unityper's `@compactified`.
+- SumTypes.jl allows you to hide its variants from the namespace (opt in).

+Whereas some advantages of Unityper.jl are:
+- A `@compactified` type from Unityper.jl will often have a smaller memory footprint than a corresponding type from SumTypes.jl
+- If we had used `D(;common_field=1, b="hi")` in our benchmarks, SumTypes.jl could have incurred an allocation whereas Unitypeper.jl would not.
+This allocation is due to the compiler heuristics involved in `::Union{T, Nothing}` fields of structs and may be fixed in future versions of julia.